godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ## What you will learn

-  - Create entities, fields, and relationships
+  - Create Tables, Columns, and relationships

   - Create model-driven app

   - Create a site map

-  - Create and configure entity forms
+  - Create and configure Table forms

-  - Create and configure entity views
+  - Create and configure Table views

 ## High-level lab steps